 Caseworkers often perceive the placement of a child in an adoptive family as the end of their work.
 Although placement may signal the end of the child’s sojourn within the child welfare system, in reality, it is the beginning of a lifelong journey.
+Post-adoption services cannot be understated.
 Hopefully, it is a journey that will lead to overcoming the effects of whatever traumas led to the child entering the system in the first place, as well as the negative impact of experiences he or she may have experienced while in care.

 Children who join adoptive families after experiencing abuse– either physical or sexual, neglect, parental separation, and loss– bring with them a legacy of failed family relationships.
-Their new family provides a new hope and possibility for them to more successfully experience the intricacies and benefits of family life.
+Their new family provides new hope and possibility for them to more successfully experience the intricacies and benefits of family life.

 Although previous life experiences may have led to emotional insults that can benefit from formalized therapeutic interventions, primary healing (if it is to occur at all) will occur within the contexts of day-in and day-out family life.
 It is the result of the interface between the characteristics of the child and family that leads either to healing for the child or to disruption of the placement.
-According to Barth and Berry, the characteristics of the child– behaviors, temperament, habits, and academic skills– are important only in relation to family characteristics and patterns.
+According to Barth and Berry, the characteristics of the child– behaviors, temperament, habits, and academic skills– are important only about family characteristics and patterns.

 Children and parents alike come to adoption with some added risk factors when compared with children joining their permanent family at the time of birth.

-Child risk factors include
+Child risk factors include: